kimh/locationkit-android-docs/source/index.md

 # Overview

-## SocialRadar Location Manager
+## SocialRadar LocationKit

-The SocialRadar Location Manager is designed to provide accurate location data to apps which require precise or continuous location services, passive venue check-in and detailed user insights based on the places your users go every day.
+LocationKit is designed to provide accurate location data to apps which require precise or continuous location services, passive venue check-in and detailed user insights based on the places your users go every day.

 ### How it works

-SocialRadar SDK processes location signals through a private location manager instance, analyzing activity and validating data within the private SocialRadar cloud.
+LocationKit processes location signals through a private location manager instance, analyzing activity and validating data within the private SocialRadar cloud.
 Anonymized consumer insights may be shared with app publishers and marketing firms.

-The SocialRadar Location Manager framework works independently of the host app, and other than the app providing match key data to the SDK framework, no interaction between the app and framework is required to enable SocialRadar Location Manager to work properly.
+The SocialRadar LocationKit framework works independently of the host app, and other than the app providing match key data to the framework, no interaction between the app and framework is required to enable LocationKit to work properly.

 ### Operating Requirements